postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

   [![new collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collections_icon1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collections_icon1.png)

    <ol start="2">
-  <li>In the CREATE A NEW COLLECTION modal, enter a name and optional description, select an authorization type, enter a pre-request script to execute before the collection runs, add a test to execute after the collection runs, and add variables to the collection and its requests.</li>
+  <li>In the <b>CREATE A NEW COLLECTION</b> modal, enter a name and optional description, select an authorization type, enter a pre-request script to execute before the collection runs, add a test to execute after the collection runs, and add variables to the collection and its requests.</li>
   <li>Click the <b>Create</b> button.</li>
 </ol>